Dependencies

 packages and (for interpreted languages) the relevant interpreter.

-Note that when installing from a binary package, only RDEPEND
+Note that when installing from a binary package, only RDEPEND will be

 checked.
 It is therefore necessary to include items even if they are also listed

-in DEPEND
+in DEPEND.

-Items which are in RDEPEND
+Items which are in RDEPEND but not DEPEND could in theory be merged

 after the target package.
 Portage does not currently do this.